rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ## Making NCP as Leader  and CLI node as end-device/Child:
 1. Start a NCP Node by flashing the NCP binary onto one evb-nordic setup.
 2. Open the wpanctl to confiure the NCP.
-3. By using “form” command , NCP can create a Network as a Leader
+3. By using `form` command , NCP can create a Network as a Leader
 ```bash
 wpanctl:wpan0> form Thread_Name
 Forming WPAN "Thread_Name" as node type "router"
 Successfully formed!
 ```
-4. Now check the status.
+4. Now check the `status`.
 ```bash
 wpanctl:wpan0> status
 wpan0 => [